ESR-NZ/human_genomics_pipeline/README.md

 - **Prerequisite software:** [Git](https://git-scm.com/), [Conda 4.8.2](https://docs.conda.io/projects/conda/en/latest/index.html), [wget](https://www.gnu.org/software/wget/), [gunzip](https://linux.die.net/man/1/gunzip), [bwa](http://bio-bwa.sourceforge.net/)
 - **OS:** Validated on Ubuntu 16.04

+---

+*This pipeline is in ongoing development.
+It is currently operational for single samples of whole exome sequencing data (not cohort data yet).
+It should theoretically be operational for whole genome sequencing data, but this has not yet been validated.
+It can be run against either the GRCh37 or GRCh38 reference genome.
+Benchmarking is currently underway.*

+---

 ### 1. Fork the pipeline repo to a personal or lab account

 See [here](https://help.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) for help